Introduction

 Clinical Features

-Patients may present with a prodrome of clinical features secondary to the intestinal involvement, including abdominal pain and diarrhoea.
+Patients may also report a prodrome of clinical features secondary to the intestinal involvement, including abdominal pain and diarrhoea.

 Investigations

-Bloods will show a leucocytosis with deranged LFTs.
-All patients should also have peripheral blood and fluid cultures sent for microscopy.
-Blood and stool samples should also be sent to check for the presence of E. histolytica antibodies, if suspected.
+Patients should also have peripheral blood and fluid cultures sent for microscopy.
+Blood and stool samples should also be sent to check for the presence of E. histolytica antibodies

 Management

-Most patients can be treated with antibiotics alone, typically metronidazole or tinidazole are the antimicrobials of choice.
+Most patients can be treated with antibiotics alone, typically metronidazole or tinidazole as the antimicrobials of choice.

-In large cysts or those which do not respond well to antibiotic therapy, surgical drainage may be required.
-A luminal agent such as paromomycin can also be prescribed to eradicate amoebiasis in the colon.
+In large abscesses or those which do not respond well to antibiotic therapy, surgical drainage may be required.
+A luminal agent, such as paromomycin, can also be prescribed to eradicate amoebiasis in the colon.

 Key Points